broadinstitute/chbv/_jobs/co_op_program.md

 </div>
 ## How to apply

-**Northeastern University students**, the co-op positions for fall 2024 have been filled.
-We will start recruiting for spring 2025 positions this summer.
+**Northeastern University students**, we are recruiting for spring 2025 positions.
+Please apply through the [Northeastern University portal](https://northeastern-csm.symplicity.com/students/?signin_tab=0).

 **Students at other universities**, please send your CV and a cover letter to <a href="mailto:brain@broadinstitute.org?subject=Co-op Program">brain@broadinstitute.org</a> with "Co-op Program" in the subject line.